WakuWakuu/FBAdvent/README.md

 # Fruit Bat Adventure
-Fruit Bat Adventure, a Touhou-inspired bullet hell shoot-em-up written in Godot.
-This project was made as part of a private hackathon/game jam and is an ongoing project.
+Fruit Bat Adventure, a cute bullet hell shoot-em-up written in Godot.
+This project was made as part of a private hackathon/game jam.

 Made with help of the GodotBulletHellper plugin, which can be found here: https://github.com/mavsm/GodotBulletHellper